From Sonic Retro

 |Knuckles||Speed Highway, Casinopolis, Red Mountain, Sky Deck|

-The Spina would then make a 2D appearance in Sonic Advance 2, where it hovers about in various places in Egg Utopia.
+The Spinner would then make a 2D appearance in Sonic Advance 2, where it hovers about in various places in Egg Utopia.
 It also appears in Sonic Advance 3, where it can be found in Route 99, Ocean Base and Chaos Angel.
+Because of their spinning blades, they are only vulnerable from the top or bottom.

 It returns in Sonic Generations, appearing in Speed Highway, Seaside Hill and Rooftop Run in the HD versions, and appearing only in Tropical Resort in the 3DS version.
 They retain the same function and design from Sonic Colors.

-In Sonic Runners, Spinners were common obstacles, primarily in Windy Hill.
+In Sonic Runners, Spinners were common obstacles, primarily in Windy Hill, retaining their design from Sonic Lost World.
 They would either remain stationary or fly back and forth, and were placed either separately or in groups.
 Unlike other games, the spinning blades wouldn't regularly harm the player.
 There were also Golden Spinners that would award more points, and Super Spinners that could only be destroyed by Power Type characters or Color Powers.
+They also appeared with the same purpose in Sonic Runners Adventure.

 |Sonic Advance 2|